choria-io/website/blog/content/post/2025/01/23/puppet_support.md

 Going forward there will be no way to test Choria against the rogue fork of Puppet that Perforce maintains without signing an EULA (as yet unseen by anyone).
 There will also be limits to how many open source servers one may manage (25).

-As such, Choria will not continue to support Puppet as released by Perforce and will take steps in future releases to require Open Vox.
+As such, Choria will not continue to support the rogue fork of Puppet that Perforce maintains and will take steps in future releases to require Open Vox.

 Read on for some timelines and release details.